valtimo-platform/valtimo-backend-libraries/README.md

 - Documentation: https://docs.valtimo.nl

 ## Getting started
-* Clone `https://github.com/valtimo-platform/valtimo-docker-profiles` and build the container for your desired edition
+* Clone `https://github.com/valtimo-platform/valtimo-docker-profiles` and run the compose file for your desired edition
-* Then build the back-end libraries and run the gradle `bootRun` for your desired edition (for the gzac edition this is `app/gzac/application/bootRun`)
+* Then run the gradle `bootRun` for your desired edition (for the gzac edition this is `app/gzac/application/bootRun`)